The fastest stars in our galaxy appear to be intergalactic in origin, according to new research.

 Hyperspeed

-About 20 so-called hypervelocity stars have been observed in the Milkyway so far.
+About 20 so-called hypervelocity stars have been observed in the Milky Way so far.
 Astronomers have been trying to figure out where they come from.

 Ordinary stars in the Milky Way have velocities on the order of 100 km/s, whereas hypervelocity stars have velocities on the order of 1000 km/s.

-These stars have velocities so great that they exceed the escape velocity of the galaxy leading to the conclusion that they are actually gravitationally unbound to the Milky Way.
+These stars have velocities so great that they exceed the escape velocity of the galaxy, leading to the conclusion that they are actually gravitationally unbound to the Milky Way.

-Intergalactic fugutives
+Intergalactic fugitives

 With the help of extensive observations and computer simulations, British researchers from Cambridge University noticed that hypervelocity star trajectories were consistent with an origin point outside the Milky Way.